Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Simulation Study

 The main aim of many neuroimaging studies lies in the provision of accurate inference results.
 We therefore tailor the assessment of simulation studies on the evaluation of inference results rather than on coverage probabilities.
 We compare inference results by assessing true positive (TP), false positive (FP), true negative (TN), and false negative (FN) discoveries in the following measures: (1) sensitivity/true positive rate (TPR = $\frac{\text{TP}}{\text{TP} + \text{FN}}$), (2) true discovery rate (TDR = $\frac{\text{TP}}{\text{TP} + \text{FP}}$), (3) specificity/1 - false positive rate (FPR = $\frac{\text{FP}}{\text{FP} + \text{TN}}$), and (4) false discovery rate (FDR = $\frac{\text{FP}}{\text{FP} + \text{TP}}$).
 Lastly, we provide extensive simulation studies on the performance of BLESS-VI compared to a frequentist, mass-univariate approach as well as a Bayesian spatial model with a simulation study addressing varying sample sizes~$N$, base rate intensities~$\lambda$, and sizes of effect within an image.
 Base rate intensities hereby provide an indicator for the magnitude of various regression coefficient effect sizes where a smaller~$\lambda$ value yields smaller regression coefficients.

 For simulating the data, we adopt a data generating process that is different from our model in order to guarantee a fair comparison between the method we propose, BLESS, to the other methods, BSGLMM and Firth regression.
 We therefore use a data generating mechanism which simulates homogeneous regions of lesions proposed by \cite{ge2014}, with intensities that vary over subjects, which provides us with a tool to provide a fair comparison among the three methods evaluated.
 For our study, we consider $P=2$ effects in addition to an intercept, we label sex and group (e.g.~patient and control).
 We simulate 2-D binary lesion masks of size $50 \times 50$, $M=2,500$, with homogeneous effects in each $25 \times 25$ quadrant.
 The effect of sex leads to 4 times more lesions on the right side of an image for female subjects compared to the baseline.
 The second effect of group membership introduces an effect of 4 times more lesions within the lower left quadrant of an image for subjects within group 2.
 A Poisson random variable with base rate $\lambda$ determines the number of lesions.
-Further details and plots of the simulated data can be found in the supplementary materials in Section 5.
+Further details and plots of the simulated data can be found in the supplementary materials in Section 5 alongside further sensitivity analyses, such as extending the neighborhood definition of the MCAR prior, in Section 10.
+We also use a simulation framework developed by \cite{KINDALOVA2021118090} to generate realistic looking lesion masks utilizing summary statistics from Firth regression based on UK Biobank data as truth.
+The results are similar and can be found in the supplements in Section~12.